Atlanta campaign: Aftermath

 Sherman was victorious, and Hood established a reputation as the most recklessly aggressive general in the Confederate Army.
 Casualties for the campaign were roughly equal in absolute numbers: 31,687 Union (4,423 killed, 22,822 wounded, 4,442 missing/captured) and 34,979 Confederate (3,044 killed, 18,952 wounded, 12,983 missing/captured).
 But this represented a much higher Confederate proportional loss.
 Hood's army left the area with approximately 30,000 men, whereas Sherman retained 81,000.
 Sherman's victory was qualified because it did not fulfill the original mission of the campaign—destroy the Army of Tennessee—and Sherman has been criticized for allowing his opponent to escape.
 However, the capture of Atlanta made an enormous contribution to Union morale and was an important factor in the re-election of President Abraham Lincoln.

-The Atlanta Campaign was followed by Federal initiatives in two directions: almost immediately, to the northwest, the pursuit of Hood in the Franklin–Nashville Campaign; and after the presidential election of 1864, to the east in Sherman's March to the Sea.
+Sherman realized that garrisoning Atlanta long-term would be a waste of troops, and that eventually the city would need to be abandoned.
+But first the army needed to be replenished, and so Sherman occupied Atlanta for the time being.
+Though the city was already mostly empty, about 1,600 civilians remained (compared to about 10,000 before the war) and Sherman felt their presence would be an obstacle.
+So, on September 14 Sherman issued Special Field Orders No. 67, which demanded the evacuation of the civilian population.

+Hood, though he had been unable to hold Atlanta, now planned a counter-action.
+But the details were divulged in a speech given by Confederate President Davis, which provided Sherman a clear view of Hood's strategy.
+Sherman left Atlanta garrisoned with only a single Corps, and took the rest of the army to chase down Hood in the Franklin–Nashville campaign.
+Despite the divulging of Hood's plans, Hood was able to seize the initiative, briefly drawing Sherman north from Atlanta.
+The chase lasted through November, before Sherman returned the army to Atlanta to prepare for the March to the Sea.
+Despite Hood and Sherman's armies being the main forces in the western theater, they would not meet again, and Hood's army would be effectively destroyed by George Henry Thomas instead.
+Sherman's Army returned to Atlanta on November 12, spending just a few days to destroy anything of military value, including the railroads.
+Sherman's move was to be an evolution in warfare: without railroads for supply, the Army would have to live off the land.
+The Army withdrew from Atlanta on November 15, and so began Sherman's March to the Sea.